dellacql/Tally/README.md

 Tally is a minimal blockchain implementation with wallet support, transaction signing, a simple CLI, and a Flask-based node server.
 This project is ideal for learning or prototyping a basic UTXO-less (account-based) ledger.
 ________________________________________
 ## Features
-o	Password-Encypted Wallets: Generate and safely store multiple accounts; private keys are encrypted with user-provided passwords using robust AES-GCM. o	Short, CLI-Friendly Addresses: Wallet addresses are short, URL-safe, and based on a hash of the user's public key (not raw PEM/DER). o	Blockchain Node: A Flask server runs the blockchain, processes transactions, and exposes HTTP endpoints (/balance, /nonce, /sendtx, etc.). o	Genesis Configuration: Initialize the chain with funded accounts, fully under your control (only those with wallet-stored keys are usable). o	Transaction Creation & Signing: Build and sign transactions with your wallet; signatures are validated by the node using public keys sent in each transaction. o	Mining: Mempool, block mining, and block/hash validation. o	CLI Wallet: Command-line interface supports account creation, listing, sending coins, and more. o	Chain & Block Explorer Endpoints: Query current balances, blocks, and the mempool.
+-- Password-Encypted Wallets: Generate and safely store multiple accounts; private keys are encrypted with user-provided passwords using robust AES-GCM.
+-- Short, CLI-Friendly Addresses: Wallet addresses are short, URL-safe, and based on a hash of the user's public key (not raw PEM/DER).
+-- Blockchain Node: A Flask server runs the blockchain, processes transactions, and exposes HTTP endpoints (/balance, /nonce, /sendtx, etc.).
+-- Genesis Configuration: Initialize the chain with funded accounts, fully under your control (only those with wallet-stored keys are usable).
+-- Transaction Creation & Signing: Build and sign transactions with your wallet; signatures are validated by the node using public keys sent in each transaction.
+-- Mining: Mempool, block mining, and block/hash validation.
+-- CLI Wallet: Command-line interface supports account creation, listing, sending coins, and more.
+-- Chain & Block Explorer Endpoints: Query current balances, blocks, and the mempool.
 ________________________________________
-## Quick Start
+### Quick Start
 1. Install Dependencies
 pip install -r requirements.txt
-# If not present, you need:
+-- If not present, you need:
-# pip install cryptography base58 flask click requests
+pip install cryptography base58 flask click requests
 ________________________________________
-2. Create Your Wallet Account
+#### 2. Create Your Wallet Account
-Each account/password combo is created and encrypted locally (in wallet.keys): python -m tally_wallet.cli new o	Enter a password when prompted. o	On completion, your CLI will print your new address (a short base58 string). o	Keep your password safe!
+Each account/password combo is created and encrypted locally (in wallet.keys): python -m tally_wallet.cli new
+-- Enter a password when prompted.
+-- On completion, your CLI will print your new address (a short base58 string).
+-- Keep your password safe!
 If you lose it, you can't recover the private key.
 ________________________________________
-3. Prepare Genesis Block
+#### 3. Prepare Genesis Block
 Only addresses for which you have local wallet keys should be funded in genesis!
 Create (or overwrite) genesis_balances.json.
 You can use the helper script: